 Before you take your ECG, two points to ponder.

-- Recording on ECG normally takes 30 seconds.
+- Recording on ECG takes typically 30 seconds.

 - Make sure your Apple Watch is snugly fit on the wrist you have selected in Settings.